TheresaLui/SelfHelpContent_v2/articles/azure-billing/azure-billing-payment-makeimmediatepayment.md

 # Make immediate payment

-If you want to make an immediate payment for your invoice, first you will have to verify your account type.
+If you want to make an immediate payment for your invoice, first you'll have to verify your account type.

 ### **Check the type of your account**